shuozhixu/Modelling_2024/README.md

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - EXTRA-COMPUTE package.
 This is to calculate the elastic constants at finite temperatures using the Born matrix method.
 To learn more, please visit [this page](https://docs.lammps.org/Howto_elastic.html
 ) and [this page](https://docs.lammps.org/compute_born_matrix.html).
 - MC package.
 This is to generate materials with chemical short-range order at a given temperature.
-[This paper](http://dx.doi.org/10.1103/PhysRevB.85.184203) should be cited if one uses this package.
+[This paper](http://dx.doi.org/10.1103/PhysRevB.85.184203) and [this paper](https://doi.org/10.1103/PhysRevB.86.134204) should be cited if one uses this package.

 To build LAMMPS with these three packages, use the file `lmp_mbecmc.sh`.
 First, cd to any directory on OSCER, e.g., \$HOME, then